 IMPCT Institute

 Every term introduced in the course, in one place.
-Updated as new lessons release.
-Each entry links back to the day where the term first appeared.
+Each entry links back to the module where it first appeared.
+Updated as new modules release.

 A DEX that uses a mathematical formula and a pool of two assets to set prices, instead of matching buyers to sellers via an order book.